-Have you received legacies out of the blue in the past?
+Have you received gifts from wills in the past?
 What were these funds used towards?
 This can give you a good idea what you might do in future, be it re-opening a facility, saving an at-risk programme, or reaching out to new beneficiaries.

-The first point of contact for your legacy donor could be anywhere in your organisation.
+The first point of contact for your gifts in wills donor could be anywhere in your organisation.
 A volunteer at an event, a phone conversation with the legacy officer’s colleague, a chat with a trustee.
 If the potential donor speaks to someone who is “on message”, the effectiveness of the conversation will be much greater.

 Who is closest to your charity?
 Trustees?
 Patrons?
 Why not ask them if they’ve left a gift in their will to you, and, if they have: what were the motivations behind the gift.
 Two things could happen here: you could get some great stories about what motivates people to support your cause.
 You could also prompt the first wave of gifts in wills from your closest supporters who realise that they’d like to remember their favourite charity in their will!

 Let them know why you’re asking: i.e. because you’re planning on doing a campaign and want to use their stories.
-You could end up with some “legacy champions”.
+You could end up with some “gifts in wills champions”.

 You needn’t necessarily throw lots of money at a campaign, but you should integrate your message.
 To get a gift in a will, you need to have your message in your donor’s mind at the point they make their will.
 They’ll be thinking about a lot of things: their spouse, children, dependents, friends etc. If they intended to leave a will but forget at the vital moment, they will have lost the chance to give, and may not get around to it in future.
 If your message is well integrated (events, annual reports, newsletters, banners and so on) then you will be more likely to be in their thoughts at that crucial moment.